-The OMAP35x Camera driver and OMAP35x daughter card (applicable for OMAP3EVM-1 (<Rev-E)) driver cannot be build as a loadable module.
-Only the TVP514x driver can be build as a module.
-If the driver has been configured to be a loadable module, then the driver is built as a module with the name tvp514x.ko, which will be placed under the directory drivers/media/video in the kernel tree.
+The OMAP35x Camera driver and OMAP35x daughter card (applicable for OMAP3EVM-1 (<Rev-E)) driver cannot be build as a loadable module. both the TVP514x driver and Capture master driver can be build as a module.
+If the driver has been configured to be a loadable module, then the driver is built as a module with the name tvp514x.ko and omap34xxcam.ko, which will be placed under the directory drivers/media/video in the kernel tree.

-Copy this driver file on to the target board and issue the following comm nand to inse rt th e di rive er:
+Copy this driver file on to the target board and issue the following command to insert the driver: